|

 registered a minority of their runners, which highlights their

 concerns about the whole runner registration process.
-The benefits
+The

 A.